 - The surrounding Bois de Boulogne and River Seine area, is great for biking.
 Just be aware that the Bois de Boulogne has a reputation in the evenings as a prostitute pick up point.

-Pro tip: there is a McDonalds as soon as you get out of the metro at Les Sablons.
+Pro tip: there is a Burger King as soon as you get out of the metro at Les Sablons.
 You can pick up your meal and put it into a backpack and bring it into the park.

 Is it easy getting around?

 Yes, there is a good amount of walking, but it is all relatively flat.
 I would recommend taking a stroller for smaller children.